badiaamakhlouf/DS_ML_InterviewBank/pages/classification_analysis.md

 # ML : Supervised Learning
 # Classification Analysis
-Supervised learning encompasses two main techniques: classification and regression.
-This page is all about classification analysis.
-It provides essential information and it detailed insights into machine learning models used for classification tasks.
-This resource is a valuable tool for aspiring data scientists and machine learning engineers preparing for technical interviews, offering a concise yet thorough guide whether you're reviewing basics or diving into specific concepts.
+💡 This page is dedicated to classification analysis as it provides essential information and detailed insights regarding machine learning models used for classification tasks.
+🚀 This resource is a valuable tool for aspiring data scientists and machine learning engineers preparing for technical interviews, offering a concise yet thorough guide whether you're reviewing basics or diving into specific concepts.

 ### Q0- What does classification analysis mean?
 - It is one fundamental task in machine learning and data science.